sudosu404/tailnet/README.md

 The `-with-sablier` image variant includes both the Sablier binary and Caddy plugin.
 Sablier automatically starts on container launch if the binary is present.

 To configure Sablier, mount a configuration file at `/etc/sablier/sablier.yml`.
 For more information on Sablier configuration and usage with Caddy, see the [Sablier documentation](https://sablierapp.dev/).

+Set the `SABLIER_PORT` environment variable to match the port set in your sablier config, if different from the default.

 ## Building